Jane Nelson Bolin, BSN, JD, PhD

 About Jane Bolin

-Jane Nelson Bolin, BSN, JD, PhD, is a professor at the Texas A&M School of Public Health, teaching health law and ethics and human resource management for graduate students.
+Jane Nelson Bolin, BSN, JD, PhD, is the associate dean for research at the Texas A&M College of Nursing and a professor at the Texas A&M School of Public Health.
+Dr. Bolin is a registered nurse and an attorney, and she teaches health law and ethics and human resource management for graduate students.
 She also serves as director of the Texas A&M Southwest Rural Health Research Center (SRHRC).
 Dr. Bolin's research focus is diabetes and chronic diseases, cancer prevention and screening, rural health disparities and health law, regulation and ethics.

 Dr. Bolin has led several projects, research and interventions for rural and underserved populations nationally and within Texas.
-She is currently principal investigator (PI) for SRHRC, which received a four year $2.8 million dollar grant as one of seven cooperative research center agreements funded nationally by the U.S. Health Resources and Services Administration to research critical health issues facing rural populations.
+She is currently principal investigator (PI) for SRHRC, which received a four year $2.8 million grant as one of seven cooperative research center agreements funded nationally by the U.S. Health Resources and Services Administration to research critical health issues facing rural populations.
+She is also co-PI on a recently funded HRSA grant to assist vulnerable rural hospitals as well as co-PI on two Cancer Prevention Research Institute of Texas grants focusing on colorectal, breast and cervical cancer screening, education and outreach in rural and underserved regions of Texas.

-Dr. Bolin received her Bachelor of Science in nursing from Oregon Health Sciences University, Doctor of Jurisprudence from University of Oregon in 1982 and a doctorate in health services research from Pennsylvania State University in 2002.
+Dr. Bolin received her Bachelor of Science in nursing from Oregon Health Sciences University (1978), Doctor of Jurisprudence from University of Oregon in 1982 and a doctorate in health services research from Pennsylvania State University in 2002.